Sunsvision/qa-test-task/readme.md

 ## How to launch test application

 1. Install NodeJS (any latest version)
-2. Open folder with project in terminal
+2. Download current repository, extract it and open the folder containing this file in terminal
 3. Type command `npx http-server .`

    This will launch local server that hosts current opened folder.